Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 1. The Committed Reader (“The Bookworm”)

-2. The Audiobook Commuter (“The Listener”)
+2. The Listening Commuter (“The Audio Adventure”)

-3. The Occasional Reader (“The Casual Explorer”)
+3. The Occasional Reader and Listener (“The Casual Explorer”)

-4. The Academic / Knowledge Seeker (“The Researcher”)
+4. The Knowledge Seeker (“The Researcher”)

 • Opportunities for Kobo: Ensure reliability in academic features.
 Offer student pricing tiers.
 Promote Instapaper integration as a research tool.

-1. Awareness and Acquisition
+Awareness to Acquisition

 • User creates account.